scrtlabs/SecretNetwork/docs/encryption-specs.md

 TODO reasoning

-- `tx_encryption_key`: An AES-256-GCM encryption key.
+- `tx_encryption_key`: An AES-128-SIV encryption key.
 Will be used to encrypt tx inputs and decrypt tx outpus.
   - `tx_encryption_ikm` is derived using [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) with `consensus_io_exchange_pubkey` and `tx_sender_wallet_privkey` (on the sender's side).
   - `tx_encryption_ikm` is derived using [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) with `consensus_io_exchange_privkey` and `tx_sender_wallet_pubkey` (inside the enclave of every full node).
 - `tx_encryption_key` is derived using HKDF-SHA256 with `tx_encryption_ikm` and a random number `nonce`.
 This is to prevent using the same key for the same tx sender multiple times.
-- `iv_input` for the input is randomly generated on the client side by the transation sender.
-- `iv`s for the output are derived from `iv_input` using HKDF-SHA256.

 ## Input